Meet Joe Black: Cast

+In addition, Lois Kelly Miller portrays Susan's Jamaican patient who instinctively perceives who Joe really is.

 Production

 Filming

-Most of William Parrish's country mansion scenes were shot at the Aldrich Mansion in Rhode Island.
+Most of William Parrish's country mansion scenes were shot at the Aldrich Mansion in Warwick, Rhode Island.
 The penthouse interiors and Parrish Communications offices were sets built at the 14th Regiment Armory in the South Slope neighborhood in Brooklyn, New York.

 The coffee shop where Susan meets the young man is Broadway Restaurant, at 2664 Broadway and West 101st Street in New York's Manhattan.
 Principal photography commenced on 11 June 1997 and concluded on 12 November 1997.
 The restaurant closed permanently in June 2023.

 Versions

 A two-hour version was made to show on television and airline flights, by cutting most of the plotline involving Bill Parrish's business.
 Since director Martin Brest derided this edit of his film and disowned it, the director's credit on this version used the Hollywood pseudonym Alan Smithee.

 Release

 The film premiered as the closing night film of the Tokyo International Film Festival on 8 November 1998.